Renaud-D-Harreville/nextcloud-docker/README.md

 First, we want the use of docker because it is more stable, especially when multiple applications are launched on the same server, and it can be very easily managed with docker compose.
 So we start by searching the rights docker images and if possible some examples of their possible docker compose configuration.
 [And here we get it !](https://hub.docker.com/_/nextcloud/)

 So, this is how we get a nextcloud + mariadb + nginx configuration, that will enable us to get an unsecure but working docker compose nextcloud server. that can be access through the server IP adress.
-This is approximatively what we can found on the src/nextcloud directory (you will see an additional clamav image in it, that i will explain later).
+This is approximatively what we can found on the *src/nextcloud directory* (you will see an additional clamav image in it, that i will explain later).

 #### 2) Add https protocol for security purpose

 But, for security purpose, we want https protocol, and this can be achieved with the letsencrypt docker image.
 But to make it work we must get a valid domain (you will probably have to buy one), and a correct DNS configuration to map your domain adress to your server IP.
 More information about this on the Letsencrypt site web.
-This is achieved by combining the src/https-reverse-proxy and src/nextcloud directories.
+This is achieved by combining the *src/https-reverse-proxy* and *src/nextcloud* directories.
 Originally, they were merged into one single directory and one single docker-compose file.
-But, as we will see, this resulted into the impossibility to add another web site in the same server because port 80 and 443 are already use by the nginx container !
+But, as we will see, this resulted into the impossibility to add another web site in the same server because port 80 and 443 are already use by the nginx-proxy container !

 So, here is what we get after these step :

 ![Standalone secure nextcloud configuration](resources/standolone-https-nextcloud.png)

 #### 3) Refactor all of this to be more extendable.

 So, now that we have https enabled, our server is secure.
 But we want it to be extandable, and by that i mean i want the possibility to add another web site on my server (not just the nextcloud one).
 So, we have one IP adress, accessible through just one port (443 because we want https for all our web sites !).
 This is here where we cut in two parts our application : one part for the web back end site (nextcloud application for example), and another part to redirect https requests.
-This results to the two directories src/nextcloud and src/https-reverse-proxy.
+This results to the two directories *src/nextcloud* and *src/https-reverse-proxy*.

 And now, here is our configuration by splitting appart https connection with nextcloud server :
 ![extandable secure nextcloud configuration](resources/nextcloud-reverse-proxy.png)